JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 6. For complex queries, use ticketsQuery with filters
 7. For simple text searches, use ticketsUrlParameterQuery

+WORKFLOW FOR COMPANY NAME QUERIES:
+When a user asks for tickets by company name (e.g., "Show me tickets for Simplex System Controls"):
+1. FIRST use companiesUrlParameterQuery with the company name to find the company
+2. Extract the company ID from the search results
+3. THEN use ticketsQuery with filter: [{"field": "companyID", "op": "eq", "value": "<company_id>"}], maxRecords: 5-20, sort: [{"field": "createDate", "direction": "DESC"}]
+This two-step process is required because tickets are filtered by company ID, not company name.

 RESPONSE HANDLING:
 - If you receive a truncated response, inform the user and suggest more specific filters
 - If you get an error about response size, reduce maxRecords or add more filters